Nick Robinson (American actor)

 Nicholas John Robinson (born March 22, 1995) is an American actor.
-As a child, he appeared in a 2008 stage production of A Christmas Carol and Mame, after which he starred in the television sitcom Melissa & Joey (2010–2015).
-He went on to play a supporting role in the adventure film Jurassic World (2015) and took on lead roles in several teen dramas, including The Kings of Summer (2013), The 5th Wave (2016), Everything, Everything (2017), and Love, Simon (2018).
-He has since starred in the miniseries A Teacher (2020) and Maid (2021).
+As a child, he appeared in a 2008 stage production of A Christmas Carol and Mame, after which he had a main role in the television sitcom Melissa & Joey (2010–2015).

-In 2018, Robinson was named in Forbes "30 Under 30" list in the Hollywood & Entertainment category.
+Robinson went on to play a supporting role in the adventure film Jurassic World (2015) and took on lead roles in several teen dramas, including The Kings of Summer (2013), The 5th Wave (2016), Everything, Everything (2017), and Love, Simon (2018).
+He has since starred in the drama miniseries A Teacher (2020) and Maid (2021).

 Early life

 Robinson was born on March 22, 1995, in Seattle, Washington.
 He has four younger siblings.
-His mother is Denise Podnar.
 Robinson initially attended Seattle Preparatory School, but left in the middle of his freshman year and moved to Los Angeles after booking a regular role on Melissa & Joey.
 He graduated from Campbell Hall School in 2013.
 He was accepted to New York University’s College of Arts and Sciences and attended in the summer to work on another season of Melissa & Joey.